-Yes No C8A Does your institution make use of SAT Reasoning Test, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, X degree-seeking applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? x

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2006.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT Reasoning Test only
+SAT or ACT

 ACT only

-SAT Reasoning or ACT

-SAT Reasoning and SAT
+SAT only

-Subject Tests

-SAT Reasoning and SAT
+SAT and SAT Subject Tests

-Subject Tests or ACT X
+SAT and SAT Subject Tests or ACT X

 SAT Subject Tests only